ACS Board of Trustees Biographies

 Salem Al Noaimi, Member

-Salem Al Noaimi is a UAE National from Abu Dhabi and now serving his fourth year on the Board.
-He and his wife have three children in grades 6th, 4th, and 1st grade.
-Salem received his degree in Finance and International Business from Northeastern University in 2001.
-He is currently the CEO and Managing Director at Waha Capital.
+He is a UAE National from Abu Dhabi and now serving his fifth year on the Board.
+He and his wife have three children in grades 7,5 and 2.
+He holds a degree in Finance and International Business from Northeastern University in Boston, USA.

 Damon Hewlin, Member